-Very cold weather can be damaging to the body, making our lips chapped, dry and cracking our skin, and even causing us to suffer from tooth pain or sensitivity.
+Very cold weather can be damaging to the body, making our lips chapped, drying and cracking our skin, and even causing us to suffer from tooth pain or sensitivity.

-Many of us wonder if teeth also have winter blues because countless numbers of people notice that they usually feel a sudden toothache or sensitivity during the cold season.
+Many of us wonder if teeth also have winter blues because many notice that they usually feel a sudden toothache or sensitivity during the colder seasons.

 For this reason, it is certainly a must to learn more about treating cold weather-related tooth pain.

-What should you do to avoid tooth pain during the cold season?
+What can I do to avoid tooth pain during the winter?

-- When you go outside, see to it to have a hot beverage with you.
-This can greatly ease tooth pain as the teeth are warmed up with a warm beverage.
+- When you go outside, have a hot beverage with you.
+This can greatly ease tooth pain as the teeth are warmed up with your hot beverage of choice.
 Hot water will do as well.

 - As much as possible, consider breathing in and out through the nose.
 Breathing through the mouth will only bring the cold air directly in contact with the teeth.
 Please be guided that abrupt changes in temperature can trigger a toothache.